MohidFarhan/MohidFarhan.github.io/_posts/2025-09-12-The-Hidden-Universe.md

 ---

-title: "Measuring the Cosmos: From Parallax to the Edge of the Universe"
+title: "The Hidden Universe: An Introduction to the dark sector"
 date: 2025-08-30
 categories: [Cosmology, Astronomy, Particle Physics, Astrophysics]
 use_math: true